 A Trauma-Informed Care approach strives to understand the whole of an individual who is seeking services.
 When trauma occurs, it affects an individual's sense of self, their sense of others and their beliefs about the world.
 These beliefs can directly impact an individual's ability or motivation to connect with and utilize support services.
 A system utilizing a Trauma-Informed Care approach realizes the direct impact that trauma can have on access to services and responds by changing policies, procedures and practices to minimize potential barriers.
 A system utilizing a Trauma-Informed approach also fully integrates knowledge about trauma into all aspects of services and trains staff to recognize the signs and symptoms of trauma and thus avoid any possibility of re-traumatization.

-Trauma-Informed Care follows five Guiding Principles that serve as a framework for how service providers and systems of care can work to reduce the likelihood of re-traumatization.
+Trauma-Informed Care follows five Guiding Values/Principles that serve as a framework for how service providers and systems of care can work to reduce the likelihood of re-traumatization.
 These principles are generalizable across a variety of service settings.
 Rather than providing a set of practices and procedures, the principles can be interpreted and applied in ways that are appropriate for a specific type of service setting.

 The Five Guiding Principles are; safety, choice, collaboration, trustworthiness and empowerment.
 Ensuring that the physical and emotional safety of an individual is addressed is the first important step to providing Trauma-Informed Care.
 Next, the individual needs to know that the provider is trustworthy.
 Trustworthiness can be evident in the establishment and consistency of boundaries and the clarity of what is expected in regards to tasks.
 Additionally, the more choice an individual has and the more control they have over their service experience through a collaborative effort with service providers, the more likely the individual will participate in services and the more effective the services may be.
 Finally, focusing on an individual's strengths and empowering them to build on those strengths while developing stronger coping skills provides a healthy foundation for individuals to fall back on if and when they stop receiving services.